UIUC-iSchool-DataViz/is445AOG_fall2020/syllabus.md

 Students are expected to have laptops with them, as well as access to Python installations, and will be encouraged to participate in class.
-Homework will be assigned and collected utilizing the Jupyter nbgrader extension or through other methods specified at time of submission like Moodle.
+Homework will be assigned and collected through other methods specified at time of submission like Moodle.

 The central themes of the course are: